Squishy123/easyread/README.md

   EasyRead - Docs
 </h1>

+## Deployment
+### Simply run the deploy command and build to gh-pages:
+`yarn deploy`
+### Further configuration in .env.production and path-prefixing in gatsby-config.js

 ## Local - Testing
 ### In order for mobile devices to make use of userMedia, the web-app has to be hosted on SSL.
 Use the following to generate a SSL cert and host a local SSL preview: